FI5l-lER/Calculator/README.md

 # Calculator
-Creates a basic calculator using HTML, CSS and vanila JS
+A basic calculator using HTML, CSS and vanila JS